South Park: Bigger, Longer & Uncut: Home media

 The film was released on DVD in the US on November 23, 1999, with a VHS release initially exclusively as a rental.
 A traditional retail VHS release was issued on May 16, 2000.
 The DVD contained three theatrical trailers for special features, which many criticized as being typical of "bare-bones" DVD releases.
 A LaserDisc release was issued on January 18, 2000; this release is markedly rare, as it was issued late in the format's lifespan.
 The film was re-released on Blu-ray on June 30, 2009, ten years after its theatrical release.
 In addition to the trailers, this release featured an audio commentary from Parker and Stone and a special "What Would Brian Boitano Do?" music video.
 This release was sourced from the original film negative, which resulted in audio sync issues.
 IGN's Scott Lowe explained, "Although clearly aged, South Park: Bigger, Longer, and Uncut looks great and is free of the washed out, compressed imperfections of previous standard definition releases of the film."
 However, Michael Zupan of DVDTalk notes that an automatic digital scratch removal process may have inadvertently removed some intentional lines from the picture, notably during Cartman's first scene with the V-chip.
 In the commentary, Parker and Stone, as well as other crew members, reveal that they had no recollection of making the film due to heavy scheduling.
 The film was released on 4K Ultra HD Blu-ray on June 25, 2024.

 Reception

 Box office

 On a $21 million budget, South Park: Bigger, Longer & Uncut opened at number four behind Wild Wild West, Big Daddy, and Tarzan, with a gross of $14,783,983 over the four-day Independence Day weekend from 2,128 theaters for an average of $6,947 per theater ($11,090,000 and an average of $5,211 over three days) and a total of $19,637,409 since its Wednesday launch.
 It dropped to eighth place in its second weekend, grossing $7.1 million.
 It went on to gross $52,037,603 in the United States and Canada, with the 3-day opening making up 22% of the final domestic gross.
 It made an additional $31.1 million internationally for a total of $83,137,603 worldwide.

-It was the highest-grossing R-rated animated film since Akira (1988), until it was surpassed by Sausage Party (2016), which grossed more than $140 million worldwide; that record was, in turn, surpassed by Demon Slayer: Kimetsu no Yaiba the Movie: Mugen Train in 2020, which grossed more than $500 million worldwide.